timholy/Revise.jl/README.md

 ```

 Revise removes some of the tedium of manually copying and pasting code
 into `eval` statements.
 To decrease the amount of re-JITting
-required, rather than reloading the entire package Revise takes care
+required, Revise avoids reloading the entire package; instead, it takes care
-to `eval` only the *changes* in your package(s).
-To accomplish this,
+to `eval` only the *changes* in your package(s), much as you would if you were
+doing it manually.

-it uses the following overall strategy:
+To accomplish this, Revise uses the following overall strategy:

 - add a callback to Base so that Revise gets notified when new
   packages are loaded
-- parse the source code for newly-loaded packages to determine the
+- parse the source code for packages when they are first loaded.
+This
+  allows Revise to determine the
-  module associated with each line of code, as well as the list of
+  module associated with each line of code, and assemble a list of
-  `include`d files; cache the parsed code so that it is possible to
+  `include`d files for the package.
+Revise then caches the parsed code
+  so that it is possible to detect changes in the future.
-  detect future changes
 - monitor the file system for changes to any of the `include`d files;
-  append any updated files to a list of file names that need future
+  it immediately appends any updates to a list of file names that need future
   processing
 - intercept the REPL's backend to ensure that the list of
   files-to-be-revised gets processed each time you execute a new